Org mode syntax

 Header row

-You can create tables with an header row (by using an horizontal line of dashes to separate it from the rest of the table).
+You can create tables with n header row (by using an horizontal line of dashes to separate it from the rest of the table):

 Table with an header row | Name of column 1 | Name of column 2 | Name of column 3 | |------------------+------------------+------------------| | Top left | Top middle | | | | | Right | | Bottom left | Bottom middle | |